BIOL3111MtA2024/plastic_degrade/Output/PLASTIC_20241203_ReportDraft.md

 **Research Questions**:

-- Are compostable plastics truly degradable in natural environments?
+- Are compostable plastics truly degradable in simulations of natural environments?
 - What factors affect the degradation of the plastic?